Local SEO rarely fails because nothing was done.

 Why This Hurts Local SEO

-Without structured data, Google struggles to understand your business entity.
+Without structured data, Google struggles to understand how your business, services, and location connect.
+This weakens both traditional rankings and AI-driven visibility.

 How to Fix It